Bronwynn Engelbrecht: Political career

 Engelbrecht joined the Democratic Alliance and was elected as the councillor for ward 42 in the Tshwane Metropolitan Municipality (Pretoria) in 2011.
 She served on the municipality's public accounts committee.
 In September 2015, she applied to be the DA's mayoral candidate in Tshwane for the 2016 elections.
 She was up against DA Member of the Provincial Legislature, Solly Msimanga, and 2011 mayoral candidate, Brandon Topham for the position.
-Msimanga was later chosen as the DA's mayoral candidate, however, Engelbrecht was then chosen to the become a DA Permanent delegate to the National Council of Provinces from Gauteng.
+Msimanga was later chosen as the DA's mayoral candidate, however, Engelbrecht was then chosen to become a DA Permanent delegate to the National Council of Provinces from Gauteng.
 She was sworn into office on 4 November 2015.

 In November 2018, the former Mayor of Cape Town, Patricia de Lille, laid charges of defamation, crimen injuria, fraud against Engelbrecht and three other DA members because of a forged post they shared on social media, appearing to be from the Auditor-General.